coderefinery/installation/content/git-in-terminal.md

     1. Click on "Next" four times (two times if you've previously installed Git).
 You don't need to change anything in the Information, location, components, and start menu screens.
+    2.  **From the dropdown menu select an editor**:
+	    - If you use VSCode: Select that from the list.
+You must have VSCode installed already.
-    2.  **From the dropdown menu select "Use the Nano editor by default" (NOTE: you will need to scroll <emph>up</emph> to find it) and click on "Next".**  If are comfortable with another editor and know it is installed, you can select it - but Nano is the safest if you don't know what to choose.
-This replaces the "selecting an editor" step below.
+	    - If you don't know what else to do: "Use the Nano editor by default" (NOTE: you will need to scroll <emph>up</emph> to find it) and click on "Next".**
+	    - If are comfortable with another editor and know it is installed, you can select it - but Nano is the safest if you don't know what to choose.

+        After this, you don't have to do step 2 "selecting an editor" step below (but that step lets you change your choice).

     3.  **On the page that says "Adjusting the name of the initial branch in new repositories", choose "Override the default branch name for new repositories" and choose `main`.
 This will ensure the highest level of compatibility for our lessons.**